Journey to Silius

 Set address 0300 to 0B for this track, which may have either been a cut-scene stinger or an early game over cue.

 Set it to 0F for one that could have played after beating the final boss.

 The game was released as Rough World on the Famicom and Journey to Silius on the NES.
 However, the word "Rough" is spelled on the logo with phonetic symbols as [rʌf] instead of normal letters.
 As a result, a lot of people tend to misinterpret the title as "Raf World", due to the fact that the turned v looks like an uppercase "A".

 The options screen for the Famicom version has "Rough" spelled out in normal English, but leaves out the "World" (likely due to the fact that it was slapped on the game's title late during development and they forgot to update the options screen accordingly).

-The U.S. version appears to based on an earlier build of the game, as evident by the sprites used for the player character (which could be seen in the Japanese previews for the game).
+The US version appears to be based on an earlier build of the game, as evident by the sprites used for the player character (which could be seen in the Japanese previews for the game).
 In the final Japanese version, Jay McCray's sprites were updated, giving him a full body armor that now covers his head.
 The updated sprites ended up being used for the European version as well.